tousif644/tousif644/README.md

 ## 😇 ABOUT ME
 Assalamu Alaikum.
 I am Tousif Tasrik.
-I am currently a 2nd year student of science department of Dr. Malika College.
+I am currently a 2nd year student of science group of Dr. Maleka College.
 I am a creative developer, I love to create something new.
 I love to take my creativity one step further and create new applications while learning new things all the time.
 <p>
       <img
         align="center"